Tzeak/Looma/README.md

 Try and get it working by the end of Winter Break.
 The most important things is making sure the functionality is established.
 *This means basic HTML and Javascript ONLY right now.*
+For database stuff just use a JSON object.
 HAVE FUN.
+xoxo gossip girl

 ### Modules:
 * Filter